Development team

 • Bugs or issues in the Scrum model are discovered much earlier than in traditional methods thanks to Scrum meetings.

 • The ability to exchange between customers and developers, between team members is set to a high level.
-Thereby, ensuring good product quality and reducing production risks and low costs
+Thereby ensuring good product quality and reducing production risks and low costs

-• Every member of the Scrum team can make decisions since Scrum model applies self-managing and self-organizing
+• Every member of the Scrum team can make decisions since the Scrum model applies self-managing and self-organizing

 Downsides: